How to Mount a Bucket on Linux with S3FS

-Linux brings the advantage of having a large number of open source solutions to access the Exoscale Object Storage.
-One of these is s3fs.
+Linux brings the advantage of having a large number of open source solutions to access the Simple Object Storage.
+One of these is S3FS.

 The Object Storage is not a disk drive!
 Using it as a storage backend with a database or similar from multiple machines may have unintended consequences.

-Create an IAM key, either via the portal or the CLI.
-You can refer to the IAM documentation
+Create an IAM key, also via the Portal or the CLI.
+See the IAM documentation for more information.

-s3fs could not show the file sizes before version 1.84.
-If you see only 0-byte files please update your s3fs version.
+S3FS could not show the file sizes before version 1.84.
+If you see only 0-byte files, update your S3FS version.

 Ubuntu Linux 16.04 or higher, Debian Linux 9 or higher

 apt install s3fs